The Great Race: Custom cars

-The hero's white car, the Leslie Special, was built by Warner Brothers to resemble a Thomas Flyer, the car that won the 1908 New York to Paris Race.
-According to the Petersen Automotive Museum, four "Leslie Specials" were built.
+The hero's white car, the Leslie Special, was built by Warner Bros. to resemble a Thomas Flyer, the car that won the 1908 New York to Paris Race.
+According to the Petersen Automotive Museum, four Leslie Specials were built.
 One of the four is at the Tupelo Automobile Museum in Tupelo, Mississippi, listed as a 1963 Leslie Special Convertible.

-Another of the four appears painted dark green in the 1970 Warner Brothers film The Ballad of Cable Hogue—the grille can be seen bearing the words Leslie Special, with the wheels and tires remaining their original white color.
+Another of the four appears painted dark green in the 1970 Warner Bros. film The Ballad of Cable Hogue—the grille can be seen bearing the words Leslie Special, with the wheels and tires remaining their original white color.
 This vehicle shows up during the last 30 minutes of the movie carrying a lead character and has a pivotal role at the end of the movie.